Installing FileFlex Enterprise on a Linux PC

-Want to use FileFlex Enterprise on a Linux computer or server?
+Want to use FileFlex Enterprise on a Linux computer?
 First install the FileFlex connector, then use the FileFlex Enterprise web client supplied by your FileFlex provider to access, share and collaborate your files.

-Install the FileFlex Connector on you Linux computer or server
+Install the FileFlex Connector on your Linux computer

 Open a “Terminal” window or from your console enter the following command depending on your OS Distribution